Rongjiehuang/FastDiff/readme.md

 ```

 ### Training the Noise Predictor Network (Optional)
-Given a well-trained score network, we start training the scheduling network (noise predictor in paper), following [BDDM](https://github.com/tencent-ailab/bddm).
+Given a well-trained refinement network, we start training the scheduling network (noise predictor in paper), following [BDDM](https://github.com/tencent-ailab/bddm).

 ### Noise Scheduling (Optional)
-- Given a well-trained FastDiff (Refinement and Scheduling Network), we can then perform noise scheduling to select the best noise schedule suitable to your needs (trade-off between performance v.s. step number), following [BDDM](https://github.com/tencent-ailab/bddm).
+- Given a well-trained FastDiff (refinement and scheduling network), we can then perform noise scheduling to select the best noise schedule suitable to your needs (trade-off between performance v.s. step number), following [BDDM](https://github.com/tencent-ailab/bddm).
 - Put the derived `noise_schedule` in config file

 Or you can use our pre-derived `noise_schedule` in config file